magento/magento2-page-builder/docs/getting-started/install-pagebuilder.md

 ## Prerequisite for both installations

-Magento 2.3+ Commerce -- Installation instructions can be found from the [DevDocs installation guide](https://devdocs.magento.com/guides/v2.3/install-gde/bk-install-guide.html).
+Magento 2.3+ Commerce -- Use the installation instructions from the [DevDocs installation guide](https://devdocs.magento.com/guides/v2.3/install-gde/bk-install-guide.html).

 ## **All Partners**: GitHub Installation {#githubInstructions}

 Partners who are not members of the Early Adopters Program (EAP) must install the pre-release version of Page Builder by cloning the Page Builder GitHub repository (https://github.com/magento/magento2-page-builder) into a development instance of Magento.
-Before installing Page Builder, make sure you have the following:
+Before installing Page Builder, make sure you have:

 * A local development installation of Magento 2.3.0 alpha
 * Access to the Page Builder repository